 Reverse Google Image Search

-Another image that was shared a lot today was the following.
-The caption speaks for itself.
+Plenty of other images that were shared today were fake.
 How to check?
 You can google images not just words.
 Try it out.
 This is also great for spotting catfishes for any Tinder lovers out there.

 Pause Your Corporate Comms

 Scheduling is most Social Media Managers dream tool to plan ahead and pre-program in some of their updates to go out during their week.
 This can backfire incredibly quickly in the wake of attacks or natural disasters.
 One of my clients for example has some content due to be going out today around their facility appearing on a popular and hard hitting Channel 4 programme.
 The programme has a title that is associated with murder.
 Obviously we’re now putting a pause on our outgoing comms accordingly.

 Showing solidarity through profile pictures, sharing lit-up buildings, quotes and suchlike tend to polarise people.
 Putting a banner on your profile with Manchester in a heart is a nice thought to some, and completely useless to others.
 Raising awareness of charity campaigns and the work of emergency services however, can be amazingly powerful.
 JustGiving estimate that a share to Facebook is worth approximately £10 in donations.
 Check that the campaigns you’re donating to have been set up by a reputable source and then watch the totals go up knowing you might have actually helped something for once.
 Over £300,000 has already been raised for one of the campaigns run by Manchester Evening News.